The Deborah J. Norden Fund

 Rosalie Genevro, The Architectural League

-The Architectural League of New York invites you to an information session on the Deborah J. Norden Fund, an annual program of the League that supports independent travel and research for students and recent graduates in architecture, architectural history, and urban studies.
-Past grantees Jeff Geisinger and Fiyel Levent will discuss their projects, followed by a Q&A about the grant process with League staff.
+The Architectural League of New York invites you to an information session on the Deborah J. Norden Fund, an annual program of the League’s that supports independent travel and research for students and recent graduates in architecture, architectural history, and urban studies.
+Past grantee Caitlin Blanchfield will discuss her project undertaken with collaborator Nina Kolowratnik, followed by a Q&A about the grant process with League staff.

 For a complete list of past winners and funded projects, click here.